The best Creatine supplements on the market

-Creapure, on the other hand, is a patented form of Creatine, and considered the best, since it follows very strict quality standards.
-(The same applies to the Creapure versions of Prozis and Myprotein.)
+Creapure, on the other hand, is a patented form of Creatine, and considered the best, as it follows very strict quality standards.
+(The same applies to Prozis and Myprotein's Creapure versions.)

 Being a well-known brand like Universal Nutrition, responsible for Animal Pak, the expectation was a high price.

-In other words, in the 500g format, it is slightly cheaper than Creapure by Prozis and Myprotein.
+In other words, in the 500g format, it is slightly cheaper than Creapure from Prozis and Myprotein.

 In the 1kg format, the price is similar to that of Myprotein, and lower than that of Prozis.

-If you are looking for Creapure, then you will be very well served with this Universal product.
+If it's Creapure you're looking for, then you'll be very well served with this product from Universal.

-You find this supplement available on here and with the code GVIRTUAL you are entitled to a discount on your entire order.
+You can find this supplement available here and with the code GVIRTUAL you are entitled to a discount on your entire order.

-You will also find it on here at a good price.
+You can also find it here at a good price.

 The worst supplement

-It is a cheap brand, but it sacrifices the quality of the product in order to obtain lower prices.
+It is a cheap brand, but it sacrifices product quality to obtain lower prices.

-Win Nutrition's Creatine +, if it's not the worst Creatine on the market, is close by.
+Win Nutrition's Creatine+, if not the worst Creatine on the market, is close.

-The name is Creatine +, but only 37.5% of this supplement is composed of Creatine.
+The name is Creatine+, but only 37.5% of this supplement is made up of Creatine.

-The remaining 62.5% are just Maltodextrin, a sugar.
+The remaining 62.5% is just Maltodextrin, a sugar.

-Yes, in addition to being a bad supplement in terms of quality, it is bad in price too.
+Yes, in addition to being a bad supplement in terms of quality, it is bad in terms of price too.

 If you notice, there are only Creatine Monohydrate supplements here, and the reason is simple.

-It is the most studied form, both in terms of efficiency and safety.
+It is the most studied form, both in terms of effectiveness and safety.

-As if that were not enough, it is also the cheapest.
+As if that weren't enough, it's also the cheapest.

-None of the more recent Creatines has yet proved superior, and in the case of Ethyl Ester Creatine, until it has been proven to be inferior.
+None of the more recent Creatines have yet proven to be superior, and in the case of Ethyl Ester Creatine, even has been proven to be inferior.

-For now, the only superiority is only in price.
+For now, the only superiority is just in price.

-If you want to know more, consult our complete guide on the subject on here.
+If you want to know more, check out our complete guide on the subject here.

-As for the best Creatine, you will be well served with any of this list.
+As for the best Creatine, you'll be well served with any one on this list.

-The original prices were used, without any kind of promotion or discount.
+The original prices were used, without any type of promotion or discount.